n3d1117/website/content/blog/codemagic-ci-cd/index.md

 It could be that the issue for these flaky tests lies in my configuration, I didn't have time to investigate further.
 I simply commented out the test script for now.

+{{< note variant="warning" >}}
+**EDIT as of May 13th, 2023:** not sure if something has changed, but I tried it again and the tests now seem to run reliably and pass every time (5 times out of 5 so far, with the test step always lasting around 4 minutes).
+Kudos to the Codemagic team for fixing this issue! 🎉
+{{< /note >}}

 ## Conclusion
 My experience using the Codemagic platform to set up continuous integration, testing and automated deployments for a native iOS app written in Swift so far has been **positive**: